Global shares hit by Greece, Ukraine uncertainty; oil drops

 NEW YORK An advance in U.S. stocks halted and European shares slipped on Wednesday on investor worries over the outcome of euro zone ministerial meetings about Greece's debt crisis, while oil prices dropped for a second day on more signs of oversupply.

-Greek Finance Minister Yanis Varoufakis and euro zone finance ministers continued negotiations after the country's new leftist-led government warned it will end cooperation with organizations overseeing the country's bailout program.
+Greek Finance Minister Yanis Varoufakis and euro zone finance ministers continued negotiations after the country's new leftist-led government warned it will end cooperation with organizations overseeing the country's bailout programme.

 European Union leaders were due to meet on the same matter on Thursday.
 The unease over Greece pulled European stocks lower, with Greek shares slumping 4 percent .ATG.